Hospital Emergency Codes:

 How do you evacuate patients safely?

 When evacuating patients in an emergency situation, it is important to do so in an organized and efficient manner.
-Hospital staff should have a plan for evacuating patients and be aware of any special considerations that may need to be considered when moving certain patients.
+Hospital staff should have a plan for evacuating patients and be aware of any special considerations that needs to be considered when moving certain patients.

 During the evacuation, staff should check each patient's medical records to ensure they take the correct medication and provide them with the necessary medical devices.
 They should also help secure the patient and provide necessary physical support during the evacuation.